tracee/contextlogger/connectors/http-connector/README.md

 > This document contains documentation for the connector-http module.
-Click [here](/README.md) to get an overview that TracEE is about.
+Click [here](../README.md) to get an overview about available TracEE connectors.

 # connector-http